Commendation for Distinguished Service

 The Commendation for Distinguished Service is a military decoration awarded to personnel of the Australian Defence Force, it is awarded for the distinguished performance of duties in warlike operations.
+Awards are made by the governor-general of Australia on the advice of the minister for Defence.
 The Commendation for Distinguished Service was introduced in 1991 and replaced its Imperial equivalent, Mention in Despatches.
 It is the third level of distinguished service decoration in the Australian Honours System.